Lady Under Fire on the Western Front (Kindle)

 The Great War Letters of Lady Dorothie Feilding MM

-Fortunately the hundreds of letters that she wrote to her family at Newnham Paddox, near Rugby, have been discovered and carefully edited by Andy and Nicola Hallam.
-These reflect the tragedy and horror of war and also the tensions of being a woman at the front contending with shells, traumatic wounds, gossip, lice, vehicle maintenance and inconvenient marriage proposals.
-She enjoyed a ready access to all levels of military life and her candid comments and insightful observations make fascinating reading.
+She wrote home to Newnham Paddox, near Rugby, almost daily.
+Her letters reflect the mundane, tragedy and horror of war and also the tensions of being a woman at the front contending with shells, gossip, funding, lice, vehicle maintenance and inconvenient marriage proposals.

 The book will appeal to anyone with an interest in women's work during the Great War, or those who want to know more about the situation in Belgium at the time, but be prepared to set off afterwards on a further journey of your own to learn more about those missing pieces.The Western Front Association, Sue Light